yutakaos/rUIC/README.md

     - Specify `cond_var` for the multivariate UIC.

-## Arguments in rUIC package
+## Function arguments in rUIC package

-Arguments identical with those used in rEDM package are not explained below.
-For arguments used in rEDM package, please see the rEDM tutorial (https://ha0ye.github.io/rEDM/index.html).
-See the package manual for details.
+Several arguments in rUIC package is identical with those used in rEDM package.
+We explain only unique arguments below.
+For other arguments, please see the rEDM tutorial (https://ha0ye.github.io/rEDM/index.html).

 - `lib_var` : the name or column index of library data
     - A variable to be used for time-delay embedding.

 - `tar_var` : the name or column index of target data
-    - A variable to be predicted (same with `target_column` argument in rEDM).
+    - A variable to be predicted (same with **target_column** in rEDM).

-- `cond_var` : the name or column index of condition data
+- `cond_var` : the name or column index of conditional data
-    - A third variable to be used for multivariate prediction, or detection of indirect interactions.
+    - A third variable to be used for multivariate prediction or detection of indirect interactions.

 - `nn` : the number of neighbors used for prediction
-    - `num_neighbors` argument in rEDM.
+    - **num_neighbors** argument in rEDM.
     - "e+1" may be used (nn = E + 1).
 If a scalar value is specified, nn = rep(nn, length(E)).
-    - If vector is specified and if length(E) != length(nn), error will be returned.
+    - If vector is specified and if length(E) $neq$ length(nn), error will be returned.

 - `n_boot` :  the number of bootstrap to be used for computing p-value
     - The number of bootstrap to calculate p value.